Steps to PMHS Certification

 - When re-applying or requesting an extension, use the application link above.
 If unsuccessful, you receive 1 free retest in the next available testing window.

 Don't forfeit fees!
 It's your responsibility to understand all exam policies, procedures, and requirements before you arrive to test.
-Download your Candidate Testing Handbook now.
+Download your PNCB Exam Candidate Handbook now.

 PNCB does not schedule your exam for you.
 You will schedule with Prometric, a licensed testing center with over 300 locations.
 Once your application is complete, PNCB emails and mails your Approval & Scheduling Notice with a testing window.
 Promptly download your Eligibility Letter with instructions on how to schedule your exam, then set a date and time with Prometric.
 Learn how to schedule your exam plus tips on what to expect at the testing center.